Watch FIFA World Cup 2026™ LIVE, FREE and EXCLUSIVE

 in brief

-• at least 10 people total were shot, but police have not provide details on the status of surviving victims.
+• At least 10 people were shot, but police have not given details on the status of surviving victims.

-Eight children, with ages ranging from 1 to 14, were killed in a mass shooting on Sunday in the US state of Louisiana, before the suspected gunman was later fatally shot by police during a vehicle chase, local authorities said.
+Eight children aged one to 14 were killed in a mass shooting overnight in the US state of Louisiana, in an incident described as domestic violence.
+Police fatally shot the gunman during a vehicle chase, local authorities said.

-The shooting occurred just after 6 am on Sunday (US CDT) and is considered a domestic disturbance, Bordelon said.
+The shooting occurred just after 6am on Sunday local time (9pm AEST), Bordelon said.

-Not including this weekend's incident in Shreveport, the Gun Violence Archive lists at least 119 mass shootings in the United States this year, resulting in 117 deaths, including 79 children, and 458 people injured.
+Not including Sunday's incident in Shreveport, the Gun Violence Archive lists at least 119 mass shootings in the United States this year, resulting in 117 deaths, including 79 children, and 458 people injured.

 The archive defines a mass shooting as an incident in which at least four people, not including the shooter, are injured or killed by gunfire.